I Got Sick of Getting Rugged, So I Built a Rug-Pull Detection Engine in Rust

 What I Found

 Some patterns are almost perfectly discriminative.
 A tradingEnabled boolean in the transfer path that the owner controls?
 Never appeared in a single benign contract in our dataset.
-Same for mutable max‑transaction amounts and anti‑whale logic that can be toggled by the deployer.
+The same applies to mutable max‑transaction amounts and anti‑whale logic that can be toggled by the deployer.

 Why Bytecode?
 Why Not Source Code?